 How to contact us with questions or requests

 Cooke, Young & Keidan LLP is the controller and responsible for the personal data collected and processed by it or on its behalf.
 We have appointed a data security officer who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions or requests relating to this privacy notice, please contact the data security officer (currently our managing partner, Robert Coffey) using the details set out below.
+If you have any questions or requests relating to this privacy notice, please contact the data security officer, Lydia Danon, using the details set out below.

 Full name of legal entity: Cooke, Young & Keidan LLP

 Email address: email@example.com

 Postal address: 21 Lombard Street, London, EC3V 9AH

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.